VM Comparative Economics Report

 If the current location is on AWS, this difference may be significant, because t2 instance types on AWS can provide a significant discount.
 It's a good idea to examine the per-VM costs in the VM Costs to Date table at the bottom of the report.

-- Applications: Use the Applications view to choose a location in one of your connected managed systems.
+- Applications: Use the Applications view to choose a location in one of your connected cloud accounts.
 Cost models targeting the Infrastructure view always take precedence over cost models targeting the Applications view.

 You can't select a public cloud from the Applications tree, because the region can't be determined from the Applications view targets.